 Ready to start a new career?
-If you are interested in learning a new trade then becoming an HVAC technician though a trade school program is an easy way to start.
-Heating, ventilation and air conditioning technicians have access to a growing, diverse industry rich with different job opportunities.
+If you are interested in learning a new trade, then becoming an HVAC technician through a trade school program is an easy way to start.
+Heating, ventilation, and air conditioning technicians have access to a growing, diverse industry rich with different job opportunities.
 So, “What does an HVAC technician do?”

-HVAC technicians diagnose, install and service heating, ventilation, air conditioning and refrigeration equipment.
-Now commonly known in the industry as HVAC/R professionals, these technicians are leaders in the latest HVAC standards and technologies.
+HVAC technicians diagnose, install, and service heating, ventilation, air conditioning, and refrigeration equipment.
+Now commonly known as HVAC/R professionals, these technicians are leaders in the latest HVAC standards and technologies.

-Every day is a little different for an HVAC technician.
-You may be overseeing the installation of a new air conditioner the first day, and the next day, you could be performing multiple tune-ups as homeowners prepare for the coming season.
-If you work in a commercial building or industrial property, your job may involve monitoring, maintaining and optimizing systems for health, safety and energy-efficiency.
+Every day is different for an HVAC technician.
+On the first day, you may oversee the installation of a new air conditioner, and on the next, you could perform multiple tune-ups as homeowners prepare for the coming season.
+If you work in a commercial building or industrial property, your job may involve monitoring, maintaining, and optimizing systems for health, safety, and energy efficiency.

-The best part about being an HVAC technician is the ability to build your own career to suit your preferences.
-Some HVAC professionals specialize in a particular area, like heating, or they decide to open their own business or take jobs as an independent contractor.
+The best part about being an HVAC technician is the ability to build your career to suit your preferences.
+Some HVAC professionals specialize in a particular area, like heating, or decide to open their own business or work as independent contractors.

 Where Do HVAC Technicians Work?